nipunarambukkanage/gpu_stable_fluids/README.md

 The tracer overlay also uses a one-invocation GPU pass to write the four-word indirect draw command.
 The render pass consumes that command directly, so neither particle positions nor the draw count cross the GPU/CPU boundary.

-This is CUDA-inspired, not a CUDA runtime.
-A normal web page cannot execute `.cu` kernels, call cuBLAS/cuFFT, inspect CUDA occupancy counters, or use NVIDIA-only warp intrinsics.
-The actual implementation is WGSL/WebGPU so it remains portable across supported browser GPUs.
-The exact concept mapping and a native CUDA porting sketch are in [docs/CUDA_TO_WEBGPU.md](docs/CUDA_TO_WEBGPU.md).
+The native executable is the CUDA Runtime API implementation described in this README.
+The WebGPU preview is the portable sibling: it mirrors the numerical stages with WGSL but cannot execute `.cu` kernels, call cuBLAS/cuFFT, inspect CUDA occupancy counters, or use NVIDIA-only warp intrinsics.
+The exact native ownership and tuning model is in [docs/CUDA_NATIVE.md](docs/CUDA_NATIVE.md), while [docs/CUDA_TO_WEBGPU.md](docs/CUDA_TO_WEBGPU.md) documents the portability mapping.

 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the resource graph and recovery lifecycle. `src/main.js` remains the composition root so the zero-build browser runtime has one owner for pass ordering, while configuration and optional profiling are independently reusable modules.